MaximumFluff/Personal-Page-Generator/README.md

 # Personal Page

-This is a personal project to create my own simple blog with Python and markdown
+This is a personal project to create my own simple blog utilizing Python and Markdown

 ## How to run